 - Using NodeSource repository: Slightly more complicated but you can choose which version to install, including the latest release of Node.js.

 Install Node.js and npm on Ubuntu using the official repository

 As I said earlier, Node.js is available on Ubuntu.
 So all you need to do is to open a terminal and use the following command:

 sudo apt install npm

-I recommend installing npm as well because you are going to need it anyways.
-Both Node.js and npm are not big in size.
+I recommend installing npm as well because you’re going to need it anyway.
+Both Node.js and npm are quite small.

 If you want to remove Node.js and npm, you can use the command below:

 Note: If you’re getting a “/